Arsenal 2020/21: Champions League finish the target for Mikel Arteta

 Who else but Pierre-Emerick Aubameyang?

-Arsenal supporters will hope Nicolas Pepe can build on a promising finish to his first season in English football and an immediate impact from Willian following his transfer from Chelsea.
+Arsenal supporters will hope Nicolas Pepe can build on a promising finish to his first season in English football.
+They will also hope for an immediate impact from Willian following his transfer from Chelsea.
 But the man who matters most is undoubtedly their brilliant and prolific No 14.

 Aubameyang's new contract is yet to be announced but there seems little doubt that he now sees his future at Arsenal and that's a major boost to Arteta.
 With 72 goals in 111 appearances for the club so far, the 31-year-old seems primed for another stellar goalscoring season.